Note

 Tip

-Schedule a crew
+Step 2: Schedule the crew

 Note

-To schedule a requirement to a crew with schedule assistant, set the requirement's resource type to crew.
+To schedule a requirement to a crew with schedule assistant, set the requirement's resource type to Crew.

 View crews on the schedule board

-Crew resources use a different icon than individual resources.
-The time range a resource is part of a crew shows as a grey area on the board.
-It reminds dispatchers and resource managers that the resource is part of a crew.
+Crews and their individual members show on the schedule board like any other resource.
+Crew resources use a different icon than individual resources, and the time range a resource is part of a crew shows as a grey area on the board.
+Crews that match the board's filters show in the resource list, even if individual crew members don't match.

 Scheduling a job to an individual crew member affects the availability of the entire crew.